 Your heart pumps blood to the body through arteries and receives it back through veins.
 If arteries are damaged (which is initiated by excess inflammation), plaque can build up at the damaged site.
 This plaque consists of many materials flowing through the bloodstream, one of which is cholesterol, a waxy substance produced by the liver.

 As plaques become larger, they block more and more of the artery making it difficult for blood to flow through as it should.
 The need for blood to get to tissues causes the heart to pump more vigorously, increasing blood pressure.
-Excess sugar in the bloodstream complicate this process further, making the blood more viscous and difficult to pump.
+Excess sugar in the bloodstream complicates this process further, making the blood more viscous and difficult to pump.

 Additionally, excess sugar in the bloodstream can be one of the key causes of that initial arterial damage (because excess sugar causes inflammation).
 If the plaque becomes increasingly blocked the blood vessel will have to be bypassed so the heart can use a different vessel (this requires major heart surgery).